neochief/gitbybit-calc/README.md

 ## Step 17: Implement the decimal button

 When the decimal button is clicked, we want to add a decimal point to the number on the display.
 We will add an event listener to the decimal button to add a decimal point to the number when it is clicked.

+## Step 18: Handle JavaScript floating point precision issues

+JavaScript is a peculiar language in which 0.3 + 0.6 equals to 0.8999999999999999.
+This is due to the way floating-point numbers are represented in JavaScript.
+The proper way to fix this is to use the big integer library, but for the sake of simplicity, we will round the results to 10 decimal places.